"If a doula were a drug, it would be unethical not to use it." —John H. Kennell, MD

 I am trained to be a professional care provider who understands and trusts the process of birth, who respects its physical and emotional aspects as well as its transcendent and sacred aspects, and who helps to facilitate the birth experience for parents, baby and primary care providers.

 A solid education: I have a degree (including some graduate-level work) from the University of Chicago, followed by a year of academic training in basic midwifery, through the Massachusetts Midwives Alliance.
 I am trained and certified in Adult/Infant/Child CPR and in Neonatal Resuscitation, and have completed Birth Emergency Skills Training.

-Childbirth knowledge and experience: I've spent a decade and a half as a teacher of natural childbirth.
+Childbirth knowledge and experience: I've spent most of two decades as a teacher of natural childbirth.
 (I'm familiar with most of the major institutions in eastern Massachusetts.)
 I have given birth myself in both a major teaching hospital and in a standalone birth center; I know what can be done to achieve the optimum birth in both settings.
-And as a student of homebirth midwifery, I am familiar with the very different environment of birthing at home!
+And as someone trained in homebirth midwifery, I'm familiar with the very different environment of birthing at home.

 What can I (we) expect?